What is Platelet-Rich Plasma (PRP)?

 How is PRP injected?

 A small quantity of blood is drawn from the patient.
 This is a relatively small amount compared to blood donation which removes approximately 500cc.
-The blood is spun in a special centrifuge to separate its components (Platelet Rich Plasma from Red Blood Cells).
+The blood is spun in a special centrifuge to separate its components (Platelet-Rich Plasma from Red Blood Cells).
 This takes around 12 minutes.
-The platelet rich plasma is then separated from the rest of the blood and drawn in to a syringe to prepare for re-injection back in to the targeted area that has been discussed together with your practitioner.
+The PRP is then separated from the rest of the blood and drawn in to a syringe to prepare for re-injection back in to the targeted area that has been discussed together with your practitioner.

 How long does PRP results last?

 Results can vary, however, PRP injections begin to work after one to three treatments.
 Recommended treatment amount is 6 treatments for complete restoration with PRP.

 PRP has also been shown anecdotally to restore and promote hair growth for those who are affected with alopecia.
 It can also be combined together with hyaluronic acid dermal filler for an enhanced result.